Krabatz/shelltools/README.md

 # shelltools

-Useful shell scripts for developers
+Useful shell scripts for developers.

 ## Project Cd, Build, Run, Stop

 The scripts pcd.sh, pbuild.sh, prun.sh and pstop.sh are shortcuts on commandline in order to change dir to a certain project and build, run or stop a certain project.
+The 'p' in pcd stands for 'project'.

 ### General setup

-Setup these settings before usind the scripts
+Setup these settings before using the scripts:

 #### Configuration